State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Florida is in fifth place in the United States in fatalities.
 On June 16, Florida was in 11th place in the nation.

-Texas is in second place with the addition of 65 deaths Tuesday after a state-record 324 on Aug.
-11, for a total of 17,087.
-California reported 22 and is in third place with 16,992, which is 95 behind Texas.
-New Jersey, which had been second throughout the pandemic, is in fourth place with 16,227, adding 13 fatalities.
+Texas is in second place with the addition of a U.S.-high 114 deaths Wednesday after a state-record 324 on Aug.
+11, for a total of 17,201.
+California reported 35 and is in third place with 17,027, which is 174 behind Texas.
+New Jersey, which had been second throughout the pandemic, is in fourth place with 16,245, adding 18 fatalities.

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County increased by 88 over seven days for 6.0 percent.
-The U.S. figure is 2.3 percent with the world at 3.5 percent.
+Palm Beach County increased by 88 deaths over seven days for 6.0 percent.
+The U.S. figure is 2.4 percent with the world at 3.6 percent.

 Miami-Dade rose to 3,572 with 87 more in seven days.
 Broward increased to 1,519 with an increase of 35.
 St. Lucie has gone up by 11 deaths compared with Martin by 13, Indian River by 4 and Okeechobee by 2.